Aug 30 - Sept 09 2022

 Overnight Derry City Hotel

-Following breakfast, we depart Galway City for the magnificent Connemara, an area of outstanding natural beauty where the colours of the landscape are continually changing before your eyes.
-We plan to make a stop for rest rooms and refreshments at 10:00 in Peacocks Hotel, Maam Cross, Co.
-Galway.
-Continuing our drive, touring through the breath-taking landscape of Connemara and the magnificent Maam Turk Mountain Range we soon arrive in the village of Leenane, stopping briefly at the famous Fairy Tree overlooking Ireland’s only Fjord.
-Arriving in Kylemore Abbey Visitor Centre at 12:00 noon, we will visit for three hours with a departure time of 15:00 for the drive back to our hotel through the stunningly beautiful Inagh valley, taking in a demonstration and some shopping at Connemara Celtic Crystal, one of Ireland’s last surviving crystal factories.
+Following breakfast, we depart Galway City for the magnificent Connemara region, an area of outstanding natural beauty where the colours of the landscape are continually changing before your eyes.
+Arriving in Kylemore Abbey Visitor Centre at 12:00 noon, we will visit for three hours with a departure time of 15:00, en route to Galway taking in a demonstration and some shopping at Connemara Celtic Crystal, one of Ireland’s last surviving crystal factories.
 We plan on arriving back at our hotel 17:30.

 Following morning, early morning call at 07:00am, Breakfast at 08:00, Depart Hotel at 09:00.

 Overnight Jurys Hotel Galway city centre.